RV Camping and Full-Time RVing with Dogs

 woman with dog inside a van

-Some dogs love car rides, others seem to think it’s torture.
-One way to improve your experience RVing with dogs is by acclimating them to traveling in an RV.
-If you have a towable RV, it’s a good idea to let them in for short periods of time to let them smell and investigate before actually hitting the road.
+Some dogs love car rides, while others seem to think it’s torture.
+One way to improve your experience RVing with your dog is by acclimating them.
+If you have a towable RV, start by introducing your dog to the RV environment in a calm, stress-free manner.
+Allow them to explore the interior at their own pace, spending short periods inside to become familiar before taking any trips.

 The next step you can take to ease the transition into full-time RVing with dogs is giving your pup their own space.
 We recommend bringing their favorite bed or the crate they normally sleep in and placing it in a safe, quiet area of the motorhome.
 You can also bring their favorite toys and blankets that smell like them so they feel confident knowing that the area belongs to them.
 This will help ease the stress and anxiety that may come with transitioning into a new home.